shrekster2/Python-TTS-Face-Detection/Facedetect-TTS/README.txt

 line break every word
 ----------------------------

-This was only tested as of August 6 2019 on linux.
+This was tested as of August 6 2019 on Ubuntu linux and windows 10.
 distro: Ubuntu MATE 19.04 with python 3.73
+windows: python 3.74